n8felton/macInfo/README.md

 ## To-Do List

+### Priority
+* Change name as OS X naming no longer is relevant
+* Add support for latest versions of OS

 ### Bug Fixes / Optimization
 * Look into $terminalText bug.
 Maybe find a better way of displaying colors then current method
 * Code cleanup